jayjay19630/rizz-up/README.md

 ## Getting Started

-To visit the deployed version of this website, you may check out https://nusgrapevine.netlify.app.
+To visit the deployed version of this website on Vercel, you may check out https://rizz-up-two.vercel.app/.
 Otherwise, to get a local copy up and running, note the prerequisites and follow these steps.

 ### Prerequisites